 Science And Supply

-Over the last few decades, research into PA-containing plant types has provided a much clearer picture of which plants are usually the cause of PA poisoning – and thankfully most of these are quite rare, and constitute only around 3% of all known flowering plants.
+Over the last few decades, research into PA- and TA-containing plant types has provided a much clearer picture of which plants are usually the cause of poisoning.
+With PA-bearing plants, thankfully most of these are relatively rare, and constitute only around 3% of all known flowering plants.

 Pyrrolizidine alkaloids (PAs) constitute a class of plant toxin associated with disease in humans and animals.
 They are found in a wide variety of plant species in the world and it is estimated that ∼3% of the world’s flowering plants contain toxic pyrrolizidine alkaloids.
 The toxin is present in more than 12 higher plant families, among which three families, Compositae (Asteraceae), Boraginaceae, and Leguminosae (Fabaceae), contain most toxic PAs.
 The wide distribution of plants containing PAs around the globe makes it difficult to prevent human and animal exposure and every year animals and people suffer from acute and chronic PA exposures.(2)